Jenkos23/SBA-316-DOM/README.md

 # SBA-316-DOM
-This repository contins a simple single page web application for a church content management to manage sermons, invite people to the bible study meeting .
+This repository contains a simple single page web application for a church content management to manage sermons, invite people to the bible study meeting .
 It contains a login form allows users to input their username and password, validate their entries, and provide feedback through error messages.
 It also includes a checkbox for users to choose whether they want to remain logged in.

 Features
 Username and Password Fields: Users can input their login credentials.